Lowdown on Koji; Sake of Fukuoka

 Mushu is the big red door just above exit A5 at Awajicho station on the

-Shinjuku and Marunouchi Subway lines, which are also
+Shinjuku and Marunouchi Subway lines, which are also connected by

 underground pass to the Shin-Ochanomizu station of the Chiyoda line.